deepika-0507/contest/README.md

 # contest
-this is a cotest app
+this is a contest app
+created for taleted gamers